water-fountain/IT-Portfolio/windows_lockedout_recovery.md

-# Windows Locked Out Recovery Guide
+# Windows AD Password Reset Recovery Guide

 [![Windows](https://img.shields.io/badge/OS-Windows-blue)](https://www.microsoft.com)
 [![Warning](https://img.shields.io/badge/⚠️-Caution-red)](https://example.com)

-> **Warning:** This method involves replacing system files.
-Only use on a computer you own.
-Always back up important data if possible.
+> **Warning:** Use Caution!
+This method involves replacing system files.
+Only use on personal PC, and if so, back up important data.

 ---

 ## Goal
-Regain access to Windows if you are locked out due to a forgotten password using the `utilman.exe` workaround.
+Regain access to Windows / AD Directory if someone was locked out due to a forgotten password using the `utilman.exe` workaround / method.

 ---

 ## Steps

 <details>
 <summary>1.
-Boot Into Recovery</summary>
+Boot Into Recovery Mode</summary>

 1. Insert a Windows installation USB or DVD.
 2. Boot from the USB/DVD.